 We will attend the Oregon Star Party, in Central Oregon, where we will be in the direct path of the solar eclipse on August 21st.
 We will camp in the high desert for a week, where we will participate in intensive field studies, develop our observation skills, learn to use binoculars, star-maps, and navigation guides to identify objects in the night sky, and operate 8” and 12” Dobsonian telescopes to find deep space objects.

-astronomy, education, public programs and interpretive work (museums, parks, observatories, outdoor education), writing, literature, philosophy, cultural studies, mythology and storytelling, scientific research
+This offering will prepare you for careers and advanced study in: astronomy, education, public programs and interpretive work (museums, parks, observatories, outdoor education), writing, literature, philosophy, cultural studies, mythology and storytelling, scientific research

 Students must bring their own camping gear, supplies, food, water, etc. for camping in the high desert.
 Contact instructor for details.

 $500 for travel and field study expenses, guest lecturers, and supplies